Preservation Services for Members

 Preservation Equipment Loan Program

-Free storage for CNSA institutional members in the Nova Scotia Film Preservation Cold Vault, owned and operated by the Nova Scotia Archives
+CNSA Institutional Members have access to free storage in the Nova Scotia Film Preservation Cold Vault, owned and operated by the Nova Scotia Archives.

 Disaster Recovery Supply Depots